Rémi Oudin

-Club career
+A versatile player, Oudin can play as a winger, left midfielder, central midfielder or forward.

+Career

 Oudin is a youth exponent from Reims.
 He made his Ligue 2 debut on 13 August 2016 against Valenciennes replacing Pablo Chavarría after 67 minutes in a 0–0 away draw.

 Oudin helped Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018–19 season.

 On 31 August 2022, Oudin joined Lecce in Italy on loan.
+On 28 August 2023, he joined Lecce on a permanent basis.

+On 24 January 2025, Oudin moved on loan to Sampdoria in Serie B, with an option to buy.
+He signed a contract with Sampdoria until 2027 that would have been in place if the option was exercised.

+On 1 September 2025, Oudin signed a one-season deal with Catanzaro in Serie B.